Is3e/Is3e/README.md

 - 👋 Hi, I’m @Is3e
 - 👀 I’m interested in coding, music and movies
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning react and vue
 - 😄 Pronouns: she

 <!---